learnk8s/learnk8s.io/src/terraformAks/content.md

 You can reuse the existing Terraform code and provision two clusters simultaneously using [modules](https://www.terraform.io/docs/modules/index.html) and [interpolation](https://www.terraform.io/docs/configuration-0-11/interpolation.html).

-> Before you execute thee script, it's a good idea to destroy any cluster that you created previously with `terraform destroy`.
+> Before you execute the script, it's a good idea to destroy any cluster that you created previously with `terraform destroy`.

 The interpolation is straightforward, have a look at an example of a parametrised resource group: